mhmahmoodalam/dsa_java/Documentation/01_Searching&Sorting/05_SelectionSort.md

 Selection sort also, at the end of each iteration, pushes the \
 next highest number to the end.
 However, this time, it was done \
 with fewer swaps.
-You just picked the highest number in each \
+You just pick the highest number in each \
 iteration and swapped it with the last, unsorted number.
 So, \
 each iteration in the worst case needs only one swap.
 This is \
 unlike Bubble sort where you have to compare and swap every two \
 numbers every time they are out of order.
-In the next video, we \
-will look at the pseudocode of Selection sort.

 ```flow
 Start